wwevo/7dtd-chrani-server/README.md

     we know EVERYTHING ABOUT YOU!

+Database (SQlite3)

+    the database-handler (rabaDB) will take care of everything.
+You can edit the fields according to your modules needs and just go with it

 together with player-positions and chat commands, we are free to develop bot-functions like conditional teleporting and setting up a home-zone for example. with the new player-observer, we can do real time tracking of players, keeping them in the lobby for example